360Appz/Data-Science-Machine-Learning/Monterey/README.md

 There were also missing data approximately from 2015 to late 2016.
 It was removed as missing data might affect the forecasting.

+The type of machine learning model used was a neural network (AR-Net)

 **Statistics**
 * Accuracy: 99%
 * Mean average error (MAE): 3.02 degrees from actual value